 While the Contact Members tool supports basic formatting options like bold, italics, and underlining, you can customize your message further by sending it directly from your email client.
 Sending from your email client also allows you to include attachments, such as the menu of the restaurant hosting your event.
-To send a customized message, email your message either to your group’s Announce address or mailing list address.
+To send a customized message, email your message to your group’s announcement list address.

 Contacting your members via the Meetup app

-While the Contact Members tool isn’t currently available via the Meetup app, you can still communicate with your members by sending a message to your group's Announce or mailing list address directly from your personal email.
+While the Contact Members tool isn’t currently available via the Meetup app, you can still communicate with your members by sending a message to your group's announcement list directly from your personal email.

-Note: When contacting your members via your Announce or Mailing List address on a mobile device, your email must be sent from the email address connected with your Meetup account.
+Note: When contacting your members via your announcement list on a mobile device, your message must be sent from the email address connected with your Meetup account.

-- From your Meetup group homepage, tap the three dots icon in the upper right-hand corner
+- From your Meetup group homepage, tap Contact members.

 To ensure a consistent experience for members, messages sent by email include a subtle gray border and a Meetup logo at the top.